dopeboy/curriculum-2.0/units/4-javascript/lessons/1-variable/README.md

 Write one variable that is named "character" and is set to the string "Shrek."
 Write another variable that is named "heightInFeet" and set it to the number 6.

-1. How do I print out the values of both variables?
+1. Print out the values of both variables?
-2. How do I change the value of the character variable to "Fiona"?
+2. Change the value of the character variable to "Fiona"?
-3. How do I change the value of the heightInFeet variable to 5?
+3. Change the value of the heightInFeet variable to 5?
-4. How do I divide the value of the heightInFeet variable by 2?
+4. Divide the value of the heightInFeet variable by 2?
-5. How do I increase the character variable by 1 without using the addition operator?
+5. Increase the character variable by 1 without using the addition operator?

 #### Exit ticket